Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 Open the conversion-goal grouping.
 Then call.

-If the case file maps to your account — reported ROAS that does not match Shopify revenue, dashboard wins that do not show up in the bank account, conversion goals nobody has opened in months — the engagement that runs this diagnostic is the Conversion Second Opinion.
-A written verdict against the conversion-goal hygiene methodology, scoped at $999, delivered in seventy-two hours.
+If the case file maps to your account · claimed ROAS that does not match Shopify revenue, dashboard wins that do not show up in the bank account, conversion goals nobody has opened in months · the engagement that runs this marketing audit is the Conversion Audit.
+A written verdict against the conversion-goal hygiene methodology, scoped at scoped after intake, delivered in seventy-two hours.
 If the verdict says install, the Sprint engagement runs the install.
-If the verdict says hold, you keep the read.
+If the verdict says hold, you keep the assessment.